 Through an interactive workshop environment, school groups of students aged 12-18 have the opportunity to work with the professional team behind our productions to explore every aspect of opera.
 These workshops take place at the theatre or in the classroom.

-These interactive sessions culminate in students attending the dress rehearsal of one of our productions for free, rounding out their multi-faceted experience.
+These interactive sessions culminate in students attending one of our productions for free, rounding out their multi-faceted experience.

 These sessions may include:

 - The social and historical context of opera, as interpreted in Opera Atelier’s productions.

 - Key elements of musical style, with performances by Opera Atelier singers.

 - Set design, looking at how materials, set painting, construction methods and lighting techniques are used to set the visual tone of a production.

 - Stage fighting, with expert fight trainers guiding students through the basic techniques, complete with real stage swords and culminating in a performance by students.

 - The fundamentals of Baroque dancing, taught by Opera Atelier’s Jeannette Lajeunesse Zingg, Choreographer/ Director of the School of Atelier Ballet and culminating in a dance performance by students.